-We improve the academic achievement of African American students and promote cultural sensitivity throughout the Tucson Unified community.
-Services are provided through individualized and specialized learning support, counseling and guidance, program development, cultural awareness and sensitivity training, community education, 1:1 and group tutoring & mentoring, and student advocacy.
-We work directly with exceptional education, schools, and district departments to meet the needs of students.
-While the department’s primary focus is African American students, no students are turned away or denied support; for example Saturday tutoring and direct classroom support.
+We work directly with Exceptional Education, schools, and other district departments to meet the needs of students.
+While the department’s primary focus is African American students, no students are turned away or denied support.

 We will ensure African American students receive a quality education and are prepared to succeed in a global society.

 We provide direct and ancillary support based on the Multi-Tiered System of Support (MTSS) model.
 Department staff are divided into regional and school teams to better serve African American students at all sites.
 Our staff also provide support by connecting families with community and social services resources.
 Other support may include home visits, individual and small group tutoring, mentoring, field trips and behavior plans.
 Parents and students may contact our office at 520-584-7500 to find their assigned staff member.

 We are committed to student and family literacy.
 We recognize the importance of providing students with literature that accurately represents and reflects their cultural heritage.
 Our Response to Intervention Specialists support students through small group literacy interventions at more that 20 schools.
 We further support literacy (and math) growth through our new Royal Readers Program offered to 500 1st-3rd grade students meeting our criteria.